 1. What Is 3D Printing Mold Opening?
 A Foundational Guide

 En su núcleo, 3D printing mold opening is the process of creating molds using computer-controlled 3D printers, rather than traditional methods like machining or casting.
-Instead of shaping raw materials into molds with expensive tools, the printer builds the mold layer by layer from digital designs (Modelos CAD)—think of it like stacking tiny, precise bricks to build a house, instead of carving the house from a single block of stone.
+Instead of shaping raw materials into molds with expensive tools, the printer builds the mold layer by layer from digital designs (modelos CAD)—think of it like stacking tiny, precise bricks to build a house, instead of carving the house from a single block of stone.

 This method eliminates two big headaches of traditional mold making: